hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 service/gateway edited
 ```

-T﻿yping the following command to get the *gateway* service endpoint:
+T﻿ype the following command to get the *gateway* service endpoint:

 ```shell
 $ kubectl get svc gateway -n kasten-io -o jsonpath={.metadata.annotations.hpecp-internal-gateway/8000}
 gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10021
 ```

-T﻿he Kasten K10 service dashboard can then be accessed by pointing your browser to the URL '*http://gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10021/k10/#/'* :
+T﻿he Kasten K10 service dashboard can now be accessed by pointing your browser to the URL '*http://gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10021/k10/#/'* :

 ![](/img/k10-login.png)

-C﻿lick *Accept Terms* after specifying your email and company name, you will be landed to Kasten K10 Dashboard:
+C﻿lick *Accept Terms* after specifying your email and company name.
+This will land you on the Kasten K10 dashboard:

 ![](/img/k10-dashboard.png)

 Kasten K10 automatically discovers all the applications and their data across namespaces in the cluster.
-The K10 Dashboard displays a list of applications that are mapped to namespaces.
+The K10 dashboard displays a list of applications that are mapped to namespaces.
 It also displays a summary of the cluster’s backup data footprint, showing *0.0 B* when accessing the dashboard for the first time.

 To use Kasten K10 with HPE CSI driver for K8s, you need to ensure the configured *VolumeSnapshotClass* in the cluster contains the K10 annotation ***k10.kasten.io/is-snapshot-class: "true"***.
 Typing the following command to add this required K10 annotation to the *VolumeSnapshotClass*: